Here’s what you need to create the ultimate home gym

 It’s easy to get the kit, buy the weights and dive straight into your workout.
 But, in the 21st century, there is a multitude of extra equipment that will help you get the most out of your exercise regime.
 So don’t skimp on the accessories — because they may push you further than you ever thought possible.

 Apple’s partnership with Nike brings us a sports watch to outstrip and outstrap all others.
 Set on a Nike Sport Loop, this timepiece features an ECG, multi-sport activity app and in-device music streaming.
 A good water bottle is important also, and Corkcicle’s colour block canteen will keep you hydrated in reliable style.
-Finally, from Adidas, this hot yoga mat has been developed specifically to absorb sweat — whatever workout you embark on.
+Finally, to help maximise our fitness gains, we frequently turn to this massage gun by Hyperice.
+Used by world-renowned athletes, including footballer Erling Haaland, it features five different speeds of percussion, each of which rapidly thuds and moves gently across your body, alleviating muscles from any soreness, tension, knots and pain, providing you with a quicker-than-usual recovery time and allowing you to stay loose.
+The sleek, refined build; futuristic-style digital dial; and solid grip are just added benefits.

 Apple Watch Nike